scionproto-contrib/jpan/doc/DevEnvironment.md

 - Java JDK 8 (=1.8) or later.
 This can be confirmed byt running `javac -version`
 - Maven.
 This can be confirmed by running `mvn -version`

-Good instructions can be found [here](https://www.digitalocean.com/community/tutorials/install-maven-mac-os).
+Good instructions for installing Java and Maven can be found [here](https://www.digitalocean.com/community/tutorials/install-maven-mac-os).
 Otherwise, you can follow the instructions below.